Huawei challenges Samsung with latest foldable smartphone

 Addressing three key issues -- creases on the screen, price and technical challenges related to mass production -- will determine whether foldable smartphones go mainstream, she added.

-Huawei and Samsung generated waves of news coverage when they first introduced their revolutionary foldable smartphones last year, but both companies delayed the launches of their devices until autumn last year, as they needed more time for testing and production.
-Huawei was also hit by the U.S. ban that blocked it from using Google Mobile Service apps, such as Google Play, Gmail, and YouTube, so its last foldable smartphone was only available in the Chinese market.
+Huawei and Samsung generated waves of news coverage when they introduced their revolutionary foldable smartphones last year, but both companies delayed the launches of their devices until autumn, as they needed more time for testing and production.
+Huawei was also hit by the U.S. ban that blocked it from using Google Mobile Service apps, so its last foldable smartphone was available only in the Chinese market.

-Huawei has been aiming for years to unseat the South Korean company as the world's No. 1 smartphone maker and leader in technology.
-It would have taken Samsung's crown in 2019 if not for Washington's relentless crackdown, which included adding Huawei to the so-called Entity List in May last year, Huawei's consumer business group CEO Richard Yu said previously.
+Huawei has aimed for years to unseat the South Korean company as the world's No. 1 smartphone maker and leader in technology.
+Yu said previously that the company would have taken Samsung's crown in 2019 if not for Washington's relentless crackdown, which included adding Huawei to the so-called Entity List in May.

-The Chinese company was the world's second-largest smartphone company by shipment in 2019, securing a 17.6% market share with more than 240 million units shipped, while Samsung led the industry with 21.6%.
-Apple trailed behind Huawei with a 13.9% share, according to data from IDC.
+The Chinese company was the world's second-largest smartphone company by shipments in 2019, securing a 17.6% market share with more than 240 million units shipped, while Samsung led the industry with 21.6%.
+Apple trailed with a 13.9% share, according to data from IDC.

-In addition to its latest foldable smartphone, Huawei on Monday also introduced a wide range of devices running on the company's 5G connectivity technology, including a new tablet, the MatePad Pro 5G, 5G-enabled Wi-Fi routers and new MateBook laptops that run on U.S.-based Intel processors and Microsoft's Windows operating system.
+In addition to its latest foldable smartphone, Huawei on Monday also introduced a wide range of devices running on the company's 5G connectivity technology, including a new tablet -- the MatePad Pro 5G -- 5G-enabled Wi-Fi routers and new MateBook laptops that run on U.S.-based Intel and Advanced Micro Devices processors as well as Microsoft's Windows operating system.

-IDC this week trimmed its forecast for global smartphone shipments from 1.4 billion units to 1.33 billion this year due to the coronavirus outbreak.
-The revised forecast represents a decline of 2.3% from last year's 1.37 billion units, a sharp reversal from the previous estimate 1.5% growth.
+IDC this week trimmed its forecast for 2020 global smartphone shipments from 1.4 billion units to 1.33 billion due to the coronavirus outbreak.
+The revised forecast represents a decline of 2.3% from last year's 1.37 billion units, a sharp reversal from the previous estimate of 1.5% growth.

-The IMF on Saturday cut its economic growth forecast for China this year to 5.6% from its previous estimate of 6% in January, marking the lowest level of growth since 1990.
+The International Monetary Fund on Saturday cut its economic growth forecast for China this year to 5.6% from its previous estimate of 6% in January, marking the lowest level of growth since 1990.